meghan06/XPS13-73902in1/README.md

 ### Enabling S3 Sleep

-**warning:** This step is crucial.
+**Warning:** This step is crucial.
 Your system will not sleep if you do not do this.

 1. Compile this SSDT with iASL or equivalant: